 An adventurous tailor-made journey through Java, Indonesia

-Best time to go to Indonesia
+Best time to go on holiday to Indonesia

 Being located near the Equator, Indonesia has a pretty even climate, with two long seasons – the cooler wet season from November to April, when rain typically falls for a few hours every day, in sudden tropical downpours, and the warmer dry season that runs from June to November.
 As a rule of thumb, if you’re heading to Bali alone, you can pretty much go whenever you want as the weather is ideal year-round.
 But June to September is the ideal time of year for island-hopping in Indonesia.
 Learn more about the best time to go to Indonesia.